By Charles Morgan and Hubert Walker for CoinWeek …..

 1913 Liberty “V” Nickel Stars in Murder-Mystery Novella

 Out of those 11 coins, only the enigmatic 1913 Liberty “V” nickel has captured the imagination of generations of collectors for more than a century.
 The coin’s mysterious origins and the public pursuit for examples, egged on by the promise of riches and rewards, have made it one of the most prized and well-known monetary items in United States history.
 Author David Carl Miekle celebrates the coin’s seductive allure with a novella entitled Nickelodium: A Novel Based on Historical Facts (available at amazon.com).

 ANS Honors Adams

-John W. Adams, noted numismatic researcher, will be presented with the Archer M. Huntington Award by the American Numismatic Society “in recognition of outstanding career contributions to numismatic scholarship”.
+John W. Adams, noted numismatic researcher, will be presented with the Archer M. Huntington Award by the American Numismatic Society (ANS) “in recognition of outstanding career contributions to numismatic scholarship”.
 The ceremony will be held for ANS members on April 26, 2014 at the Massachusetts Historical Society building, located at 1154 Boylston Street in Boston.
-At the event, Adams will present the Silvia Mani Hurter Memorial Lecture, titled “A Recidivist Collector”.
+At the event, Adams will present the Silvia Mani Hurter Memorial Lecture, entitled “A Recidivist Collector”.

 Adams has conducted exhaustive research in the field of early American coppers, numismatic literature, and American and European medals.
 An accomplished author, Adams’ book The Indian Peace Medals of George III, or, His Majesty’s Sometime Allies (1999) is essential reading for those in the field.
 More recently, Adams authored Medallic Portraits of Admiral Vernon (2010), with co-author Anne Bentley.
 Adams’ notable collection of large cents, including many rarities, was sold by Bowers & Merena in 1982.